cfpb/design-system/docs/pages/transition-patterns.md

             } );
           </script>
         variation_implementation: >-
-          The alpha (opacity) transition is added to an element by creating a new AlphaTransition instance in JavaScript and calling its methods:
+          The max-height transition is added to an element by creating a new MaxHeightTransition instance in JavaScript and calling its methods:

           ```